eirikeve/esrdgan/README.md

 ![monarch](docs/output-200k.png)

-Here is another sample - an image `times_new_roman`, which has no HR counterpart:
+Here is another sample - an image I made, `times_new_roman`, which has no HR counterpart:

 ![times](docs/times_new_roman_200k.png)